-Every single scratchcard game that you have played – past or present – is assigned a number by the National Lottery.
+Every single National Lottery scratchcard game that you have played – past or present – is assigned a game number.

 The format of these numbers has changed over the years, but for the last few years, these numbers have been 4 digit numbers.